housepbass/design-based-nautobot/README.md

   invoke unittest
   ```
 * At this point you can poke around to understand the machinery of the local environment.

-## Pushing to Production

-To use this project to push changes to your production Nautobot instance, do the following:

-* Clone your own copy of this project into your own repository
-* Add your new [repository to Nautobot as a git datasource](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/gitrepository/) that provides `Jobs`
-  * You'll likely need to add git username and token as [Secrets](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/secret/).
-  * Once sync'd, *make sure to enable the newly installed Design Job(s) via the Jobs UI*
-* In your designs github repo, add two new [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) named `NAUTOBOT_URL` and `NAUTOBOT_TOKEN`.
-Populate the values with your Nautobot URL and API token.
-These will be used during CI to connect to your Nautobot instance and sync and run the Design Jobs.
-* Poke around in the design file at `jobs/initial_data/designs/0001_initial.yaml.j2`.
-This file dictates what data will be in Nautobot.
-You can extend this design or add new Design Jobs as desired.
-* Change something in the design file and open a PR against your repo's main branch
-  * This should trigger CI which will do the following:
-    * Test your Design Jobs against a containerized version of Nautobot in Github Actions
-    * If tests pass, send an API call to your Nautobot instance to synchronize the updated Design Job
-    * Send another API call to run the Design Jobs

-At this point, your Nautobot data should be in sync with your designs stored in Git.
-Now you have a starting point for CICD with Github actions.
-Have fun!

 > This project was originally forked from [nautobot-docker-compose](https://github.com/nautobot/nautobot-docker-compose).
 Everything beyond this point in the README came from the original nautobot-docker-compose project.